spywhere/plug.nvim/docs/extensions/api.md

 ### Plugin Definition

-A table containing a plugin definition
+A table containing a plugin definition.

 ```lua
 {